 Surely, the context needs to be considered carefully: the context of the used OS, the context of the device from which the users access the app/software, the duration of usage per day, similar app/software usage practices, best UI design practices, age and experience of the user and so on.

 Are there some other patterns that need to be considered, like other apps that the user uses within this context, f.e. for his work?
 How are the icons used there?
 What do they represent?
 How are they used there?
-There might be some patterns that users are used to so you’d also have to adjust to them.
+There might be some patterns that users are used to so you’d also have to adjust and study those.

 How do we even recognize icons?
 Surely, it’s by their visual characteristics.
 We can distinguish them by different types of their characteristics: shape, size, colour, position, context, and so on.

 By combining differences of more of this types of characteristics, we can make them even more distinguishable (one from another).
 But design is about consistency; making everything the same color and line width, which conflicts that, right?
-So we’re presented numerous fancy apps and interfaces within which we’re unable to navigate quickly because of too much similarity between icons.
+So we are presented numerous fancy apps and interfaces while browsing the web within which we’re unable to navigate quickly because of too much similarity between icons.

 The problem of minimalism